Who we are

 Our Disability Access and Inclusion Plan (DAIP) commits to innovation and excellence in its actions for the benefit of our students and community; and further, makes Curtin accessible to people whose innovation and excellence might otherwise be denied or lost to the community.
 It builds on our values of social justice and inclusion, and equality of opportunity in education and employment for all.

 We are Western Australia’s largest and most culturally diverse university, with more than 47,000 students and 3,500 staff.
 Our main campus is located in Bentley – six kilometres south of the centre of Perth, WA’s capital city.
-We have two additional metropolitan campuses at Shenton Park and in the Perth CBD.
+We have additional metropolitan campuses in the Perth CBD.
 We also have a strong commitment to our regional community, with campuses and education centres across WA, including at Kalgoorlie, Northam and Margaret River.
 Domestically, we also have a campus in the Sydney Central Business District.

 Curtin has a strong commitment to international engagement, maintaining Australia’s third-largest international student population.
 We have offshore campuses in Malaysia and Singapore, and partnerships with more than 90 education institutions worldwide.